 In recognition of the difficulties in the sector, we have frozen prices from 2016 and 2017 and NAG members also receive a significant discount.
 The cost to NAG members is £160+VAT, non-members can attend for £210 + VAT.
 As you can become a NAG Individual Member for just £55, the benefits of membership are clear, particularly if you’re thinking of attending other NAG events this year!
 If you are unsure whether your Library is already a NAG member, just email the office to check.

 The venue received good feedback for the last two years so we are returning again for 2018.
 It is just a short walk from Birmingham New Street Station, and provides great facilities for the day including WiFi.
 We will be using Glisser to share slides and as an option for questions again so please do bring your laptops and tablets.

-Opportunities for NAG Members to exhibit and sponsor elements of the Seminar will be available; more information coming very soon.
+Opportunities for NAG Members to exhibit and sponsor elements of the Seminar will be available; more information available here.

 Follow the event on #NAGcd8 and do “Save the Date” for 7-8th November 2018 (Leeds) and 15th May 2019 (Birmingham) for our next NAG events and join our mailing list to keep up to date.